Fishers Island, New York

-Fishers Island (Pequot: Munnawtawkit) is an island that is part of Southold, New York, United States at the eastern end of Long Island Sound, 2 mi off the southeastern coast of Connecticut across Fishers Island Sound.
+Fishers Island is an island within the town of Southold in Suffolk County, New York.
+It lies at the eastern end of Long Island Sound, 2 mi off the southeastern coast of Connecticut, across Fishers Island Sound.
 About 9 mi long and 1 mi wide, it is about 11 mi from the tip of Long Island at Orient Point, 2 mi each from Napatree Point at the southwestern tip of Rhode Island and Groton Long Point in Connecticut, and about 7 mi southeast of New London, Connecticut.
 It is accessible from New London by plane and regular ferry service.

-The island is part of the town of Southold in Suffolk County.
-It is a census-designated place (CDP).
+The island is a census-designated place (CDP).
 As of the 2010 census, there were 236 people living year-round on 4.06 sqmi of land.
-The population rises to about 2,000 during peak summer weekends, as throngs disembark on the island from Connecticut.
+Seasonal residents bring the population to about 2,000 during peak summer months.